Perth in the Future -- Life in A Post-Carbon Age

-The Ecotopia 2121 Project details the futures of 100 cities across the globe as though they've somehow overcome all the grave environmental challenges our age and grown to become super Green and super-ecofriendly.
+This project forecasts the futures of more than 1000 cities across the globe as though they've somehow overcome all the grave environmental challenges our age and grown to become super Green and super-ecofriendly.
 This month, we highlight the future of Perth, Australia.

 Some cities in the developed world are manicured to within an inch of life.
 They have precisely cultivated trees lining quiet sidewalks fed by impeccably timed water sprinklers.
 Perth, the capital of Western Australia, is one such city.
 It is a suburban utopia of green lawns and clean streets with fresh new cycleways and a light railway to boot.
 There are plenty of highways and cars and traffic lights in Perth, too, but do not worry: all are well-monitored by a citywide computer system to keep the cars moving around in an energy-efficient and time-saving manner.